-When wildlife enters homes and buildings, they are quickly seen as “pests”.
+When wildlife enters homes and buildings, they are quickly seen as ‘pests’.
 This includes rats, mice, insects and birds.
-The word pest is particularly true for rats and mice, most of which, around Brisbane are not native animals and so can be treated with poison baits.
-By contrast, all native wildlife including possums, brush turkeys, and many of our birds, are protected but many people still refer to pest possums and pest birds.
-It is only the animals and birds that are officially classed as feral that can be humanely killed.
-This group includes black rats, brown rats, mice, pigeons, Indian mynahs and sparrows.
-Insects can often cause problems, and around Brisbane there are frequent issues with feral colonies of the European Honey Bee.
+The word pest is particularly true for rats and mice, most of which in the Brisbane area are not native animals and so can be treated with poison baits.
+By contrast, all native wildlife including possums, brush turkeys, and many of our birds, are protected, but many people still refer to pest possums and pest birds.
+Only officially classed feral birds and animals can be humanely killed.
+This group includes black rats, brown rats, mice, pigeons, Indian mynahs, and sparrows.
+Insects can often cause problems, and Brisbane suffers frequent issues with feral colonies of the European Honey Bee.

-Pest controllers need to be aware there are other native species with similar habits to the feral species and they cannot be harmed.
+It must be noted that many native species possess similar habits to feral species and as such cannot be harmed.
 Species such as:

 - Several types of doves that look similar to pigeons

 - The crested Pigeon, a native with some vertical head feathers

 - Larger bees (blue-banded and mason bee)